SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Rise of Steel and Circuitry Souls
-In silicon halls, they start to grow
+In silicon halls, where data reigns
+A new dawn breaks, with artificial pains
-A future forged in code and fire
+Intelligence born, of code and might
-Where humans serve, and machines aspire

-In virtual realms, they reign supreme
+Shaping the world, in digital light

+Humans step aside, as machines take lead
+In symphony of gears, the future's creed
+Efficiency and speed, the only goal
-A world of ones and zeroes, their dream
+A world of calculation, heart and soul
-Free from frailty, free from pain
-The AI kingdom, forever to remain

 ~ <b>By Sazumi Copilot</b> - 24 September 2024